 Panelled talks included incredibly talented individuals like Nafisa Bakkar who is the co-founder of Amaliah.com, Jannat Hussein, a gifted artist and Bayan Goudarzpour, an incredibly powerful writer and poet.
 Together, they talked about the struggles of being Muslim women in their own respective fields and addressed certain issues and problems within the Muslim community.
 Not only was this exhibition a success in breaking down stereotypes surrounding Muslim women, but it also demonstrated the vast amount of talent and diversity in our community.

 As we can see, the average Muslim woman living in the Western world is educated.
 She is an engineer, a lawyer, a doctor, an artist, a mother, or even both.
 We are confident, kind and comfortable with our identities and just like many hundreds of thousands of people, we are trying to make our way along this earth to work towards a better future for ourselves and those who will follow us.
 With the rise of social media, we are becoming more vocal and showing how, regardless of the media’s attempts to silence our existence, we will continue to rise and showcase just how amazing Muslim women can be.

-Zahraa is the Founder & Editor-In-Chief of The Muslim Diaspora.
-She hates writing about herself in the third person, but can usually be found researching and reading about South Asia & The Middle East, conflict & popular culture, political events and issues surrounding women and the wider Muslim & BME community.
+Zahraa is a recent graduate and the Founder & Editor-In-Chief of The Muslim Diaspora.
+She usually hates writing about herself in the third person but can often be found researching and writing about politics, identity, culture and various other fun things.
+She is a strong believer in individual autonomy and in being a force for good.